iPaulPro/smart-polls/README.md

 1. **100% on-chain**: The poll and votes are stored on-chain, providing a high level of trust and transparency.
 2. **Protocol-wide**: Unlike Snapshot, the `EasPollActionModule` can be used on any Lens Protocol publication, and polls can be voted on from any Lens app.
 No DAO hack necessary!
-3. **EAS Integration**: Ethereum Attestation Service (EAS) allows for easy and permissionless querying of polls and votes using their GraphQL API or your own subgraph.
+3. **EAS Integration**: Ethereum Attestation Service (EAS) allows for easy and permissionless querying of votes using their GraphQL API or your own subgraph.
-4. **Token gating**: Easily restrict voting to followers of the publication author.
+4. **Token gating**: Easily restrict voting to followers of the publication author or to any arbitrary ERC20/ERC721 token holders.
-5. **Require Signature**: Optionally require a signature for voting, creating a delegated attestation.
+5. **Require Signature**: Optionally require a signature for voting, creating a [delegated attestation](https://docs.attest.sh/docs/core--concepts/delegated-attestations).

 ## Using the EasPollActionModule Contract